Imagine a situation:

 - Understand the main SEO focus areas when migrating your website to a new platform and how they interact with each other

 - Be able to identify keywords to rank higher in Google.
 There are more than 40 000 Google searches per second.
 Ranking on the first pages means more opportunities for clicks, leads, and conversions.

 Three whales of SEO

-- On-page SEO – when creating content, the biggest priority is users, not search engines.
-SEO specialist’s role here is to understand what keywords people are using to search for specific products or services.
+- On-page SEO—when creating content, the biggest priority is users, not search engines.
+The SEO specialist’s role here is to understand what keywords people use to search for specific products or services.
 To do that, they run keyword research to identify keywords with the highest monthly search volume and lower competition.
 This helps to create unique content with specific keywords to rank for that benefits both – search engines and users.

-- Link building – well-known websites and trustworthy brands are quoted often.
-People share links to such websites in blogs, forums, news, social media.
+- Link building—well-known websites and trustworthy brands are quoted often.
+People share links to such websites in blogs, forums, news, and social media.
 This is the reason less-known brands need to add more backlinks to compete.
-The more backlinks you have from good resources the more trustworthy your website appears, and the higher it will rank in Google search results.
+The more backlinks you have from good resources, the more trustworthy your website appears, and the higher it will rank in Google search results.

 The SEO environment is constantly evolving and changing.
 Lina points out that being a proactive learner is what helps her succeed.
 Always in the know about the latest SEO tendencies and happenings, Lina has a talent, developed through hard work and hands-on experience, for finding the best solution for any client.